-Unless you’ve been creating your coffee from under a rock lately, you probably heard that scientists recently caught up with something home baristas have known for nearly two decades: that spraying your coffee with water just before grinding can reduce the amount of static created while grinding.
-Less static indicates less chaff stuck to every surface, less coffee stuck in your coffee mill, and, a lot of importantly of all, fewer clumps in your grinds.
-According to the researchers, this can boost the extraction in your espresso coffee — however the effect seems to depend on your coffee, and perhaps likewise on your grinding machine.
+Unless you’ve been making your coffee from under a rock lately, you probably heard that scientists lately caught up with something home baristas have known for nearly two decades: that spraying your coffee with water simply before grinding can reduce the amount of static created while grinding.
+Less static indicates less chaff stuck to every surface, less coffee stuck in your grinding machine, and, most importantly of all, fewer clumps in your grinds.
+According to the researchers, this can boost the extraction in your espresso coffee — but the effect seems to depend on your coffee, and perhaps likewise on your coffee grinder.

-Static makes coffee stick to grinders and form clumps.
+Static brews coffee stick to grinders and form clumps.
 The finer the grind, the more static is created.

-The new science comes from a team led by Christopher Hendon, the computational chemist who also helped introduce baristas to freezing their coffee beans, adding magnesium to their water, and most recently the art of Turbo Shots.
-He teamed up with, believe it or not, some volcanologists, who study the results of static in volcanic eruptions and found some interesting parallels to the way coffee creates static during grinding.
+The new science originates from a team led by Christopher Hendon, the computational chemist who also helped introduce baristas to freezing their coffee beans, adding magnesium to their water, and a lot of lately the art of Turbo Shots.
+He teamed up with, believe it or not, some volcanologists, who study the effects of static in volcanic eruptions and found some interesting parallels to the way coffee creates static during grinding.
 The paper is free to read for anyone, so check it out here.

 A Quick Spritz Zaps Static

-The trick of spraying water on coffee before grinding it is primarily referred to as the ‘Ross Droplet Technique’ (RDT), after one David Ross who supposedly originated the idea on a coffee forum sometime in 2005.
-For a number of years — much like the Weiss Distribution Process — the RDT was popular with home baristas nevertheless rarely seen on bar.
+The trick of spraying water on coffee before grinding it is primarily known as the ‘Ross Droplet Technique’ (RDT), after one David Ross who supposedly originated the idea on a coffee forum sometime in 2005.
+For the majority of years — much like the Weiss Distribution Method — the RDT was popular with home baristas however rarely seen on bar.

 Baristas with commercial device rarely concerned too much about static and clumping.
-Espresso grinders came fitted with tools such like Victoria Arduino’s ‘clump crushers’ to break up clumps anyway, and the idea of adding an extra 30 seconds to your workflow to spritz your coffee beans with water, grind a single dosage at a time, stir the grounds with a needle equipment, and level the coffee off with a special tool before tamping, was unthinkable to a professional barista.
+Espresso grinders came fitted with tools such like Victoria Arduino’s ‘clump crushers’ to break up clumps anyway, and the idea of adding an extra 30 seconds to your workflow to spritz your coffee beans with water, grind a single dose at a time, stir the grounds with a needle device, and extent the coffee off with a special device before tamping, was unthinkable to a professional barista.

 Espresso coffee grinders employ various techniques to reduce the impacts of static, such as Victoria Arduino’s ‘clump crushers’ (left) or Mazzer’s grid screen (right).

 How times have changed.
 As single-dose grinding has become more popular, and baristas have used esoteric methods to chase higher and higher extractions, techniques like the RDT and WDT are suddenly everywhere.
-Not to mention our really own AutoComb, which builds on the idea of the WDT and steeps the procedure of declumping coffee grounds as quick and consistent as possible.
+Not to mention our extremely own AutoComb, which builds on the idea of the WDT and makes the method of declumping coffee grounds as quick and consistent as possible.

-But while the RDT might not be new, the science behind it is.
+Nevertheless while the RDT might not be new, the scientific research behind it is.
 What Hendon discovered is that the static generated during grinding isn’t uniform.
 Some coffees generate more static than others, and particles may be positively charged, negatively charged, or even a mix of both.
-Dark roasted beans tend to generate stronger adverse charges — and fines in particular seem to pick up more adverse charge.
+Darker roasts tend to generate stronger negative charges — and fines in particular seem to pick up more negative charge.
 On the other hand, light roasts and larger particles of any roast style, are more likely to be positively charged.

-The static causes the negatively charged fines to stick to larger particles, creating small (1–2mm) clumps that act as single large particles.
+The static triggers the negatively charged fines to stick to larger particles, making small (1–2mm) clumps that act as single large particles.
 These clumps, the theory goes, act like boulders — they reduce the surface area of the coffee available to the water, and create uneven flow through the coffee bed, reducing extraction.

-Static causes fines to bind to larger particles, making small clumps 1–2mm in size.
+Static triggers fines to bind to larger particles, creating small clumps 1–2mm in size.

 Adding water neutralises static and prevents these small clumps from forming.
-To get the most significant reduction in static charge, the researchers found, you need to add up to 2% of the weight of the coffee in water — much more than the single spritz that a number of baristas utilize.
-When they did this before making an espresso, Hendon’s team found that the shots ran much more slowly — taking up to 50% longer.
+To get the many significant reduction in static charge, the researchers found, you need to add up to 2% of the weight of the coffee in water — much more than the single spritz that lots of baristas utilize.
+When they did this before making an espresso coffee, Hendon’s team found that the shots ran much more slowly — taking up to 50% longer.
 At the same time, their extraction in those shots increased by approximately 10%.

 Crushing Clumps with the AutoComb

 So where does the AutoComb fit into this story?
-Well, the objective of the AutoComb is to break up clumps.
-We wanted to know if the AutoComb was working in a similar way to the RDT, and if so, which procedure worked better — so we set out to compare the two.
+Well, the purpose of the AutoComb is to break up clumps.
+We wanted to learn if the AutoComb was working in a similar way to the RDT, and if so, which method worked better — so we set out to compare the two.

 The AutoComb on the world stage: Chris Sotiros, the Swiss Barista Champion, preps his puck at WBC 2023 in Athens.

-Working with normal BH contributor Lloyd Meadows, from Tortoise Espresso in Castlemaine, we set up some experiments to see how using the RDT, the AutoComb, or both together, affected the extraction in an espresso.
-We used a standardised procedure to make all the shots, using an EK43 with TiN-coated burrs and a Linea Classic.
-Unlike Hendon’s team, nevertheless, instead of using a fixed grind size, we attempted to utilize a fixed shot time, dialling in to get as close as possible to a 25 second shot with each procedure.
+Working with normal BH contributor Lloyd Meadows, from Tortoise Espresso coffee in Castlemaine, we set up some experiments to see how using the RDT, the AutoComb, or both together, affected the extraction in an espresso.
+We used a standardised method to make all the shots, utilizing an EK43 with TiN-coated burrs and a Linea Classic.
+Unlike Hendon’s team, but, instead of using a fixed grind size, we attempted to utilize a fixed shot time, dialling in to get as close as possible to a 25 second shot with each procedure.

 To our surprise, we couldn’t replicate the effects that Hendon’s team saw.
-Adding 2% water did seem to slow the shots down really slightly, so we required to work with a grind size that was on normal one notch coarser on the EK43.
-We did likewise get less retention in the grinding machine — about 0.1g per shot on normal, compared to 0.2–0.3g with dry coffee.
-But, quite than increase extraction, the RDT reduced it — the exact opposite of the scientists’ effects.
-Even in shots that were brewed utilizing the same grind size, the extraction from the spritzed coffee was lower.
+Adding 2% water did seem to slow the shots down really slightly, so we necessary to work with a grind size that was on normal one notch coarser on the EK43.
+We did also get less retention in the coffee grinder — about 0.1g per shot on typical, compared to 0.2–0.3g with dry coffee.
+Nevertheless, quite than increase extraction, the RDT reduced it — the exact opposite of the scientists’ results.
+Even in shots that were crafted utilizing the same grind size, the extraction from the spritzed coffee was lower.

 With the AutoComb, on the other hand, the extraction went up — and whether the grounds were sprayed with water or not seemed to make little difference.
 In fact, utilizing both techniques together essential the coarsest grind setting to hit our target shot time, and produced the highest extraction of all.

-Of course, we don’t have the same volume of data, nor the high-precision device, that a laboratory does, so we can’t be quite as confident about the statistical validity of our impacts.
-However James Hoffmann, in his video about this science, also found mixed effects.
-In his case, he didn’t report on extraction, nevertheless did note that whether or not spritzing the beans reduced the shot time seemed to depend on what kind of coffee mill he was utilizing.
+Of course, we don’t have the same volume of information., nor the high-precision tool, that a laboratory does, so we can’t be quite as confident about the statistical validity of our impacts.
+But James Hoffmann, in his video about this science study, likewise found mixed impacts.
+In his case, he didn’t report on extraction, but did note that whether or not spritzing the beans reduced the shot time seemed to depend on what kind of grinder he was using.

-The different effects could depend on the materials used in the grinder or, he speculated, on the way that the grinding machine works.
+The different effects could depend on the materials used in the coffee mill or, he speculated, on the way that the grinder works.
 To find out which, he had the smart idea of helping his viewers to help him build a much larger dataset, covering a multitude of grinders and roast styles.
 If you’re able, we encourage you to try it out for yourself and share your data with him here.

-We, nevertheless, were utilizing an EK43 — the same grinding machine used by the researchers, so we might have expected similar results.
-One possible reason for the difference lies in the coffee we were utilizing.
+We, however, were using an EK43 — the same coffee grinder used by the researchers, so we might have expected similar results.
+One possible reason for the difference lies in the coffee we were using.
 How much static the coffee generates depends on its roast colour, or more accurately, on how much moisture is left in the coffee after roasting.
-Dark roasts have a lower moisture content and generate stronger harmful charges.
-Lighter roasts tend to generate positive charge, while somewhere in the middle lie some coffees that produce extremely little charge at all.
+Dark roasted beans have a lower moisture content and generate stronger undesirable charges.
+Light roasts tend to generate positive charge, while somewhere in the middle lie some coffees that produce really little charge at all.

-Dark roasts (blue) generate unwanted charge on grinding, while lighter roasts (red) generate positive charge.
+Dark roasts (blue) generate undesirable charge on grinding, while light roasts (red) generate positive charge.
 Adding up to 2% by weight of water reduces the amount of charge generated in both light and darker roasts.
 Some roasts generate little charge, even without water added.
 Adapted from Harper et al (2023).

-Starbucks’s ‘Blonde’ roast, for example, has a water content of about 1.3% and generates most static.
-The coffee that the researchers tested, Boneshaker from Reverie Roasters, is slightly lighter (Agtron 67) than Starbucks Blonde (Agtron 65), however dramatically darker than James Hoffman’s own Red Brick espresso coffee blend (Agtron 77).
+Starbucks’s ‘Blonde’ roast, for example, has a water content of about 1.3% and generates a lot of static.
+The coffee that the researchers tested, Boneshaker from Reverie Roasters, is slightly lighter (Agtron 67) than Starbucks Blonde (Agtron 65), but drastically darker than James Hoffman’s own Red Brick espresso blend (Agtron 77).

 The coffee we used, from Code Black, was similar in roast colour to Red Brick, and so presumably produces a lot less static in the first place than the darker roast does.
 This alone could be enough to explain why we didn’t see any benefit from the RDT.